 Cloud computing is becoming more and more of a household name, with even the most conservative fields of business figuring out how to make the best use of it.
 Cloud computing usually starts with running a private cloud solution on-premises before venturing onto the public cloud.
 Of course, the cloud is not a single uniform being.
 It may come from different providers, Amazon Web Services, Google Cloud Platform, and Microsoft Azure being the biggest players here.
 Or it may come with different visibility and hosting, that is, public (resides with the provider), private (self-hosted), or hybrid (which uses a bit of both).
 And the cloud can use different tools and APIs for management as well.

 In the past, when you subscribed to one cloud computing provider, you were basically locked in forever.
 Changing a provider required a massive effort if it was even possible at all.
 Furthermore, even though cloud computing offered up a vast selection of tools to decrease costs and increase the availability of hosted services, many users treated the cloud as nothing more than a collection of Virtual Machines.

 To overcome these obstacles, a new kind of software started to emerge in recent years.
-Cloud Native technologies make it much easier to take advantage of all the benefits the cloud provides while abstracting the underlying infrastructure.
+Cloud-Native tools and technologies make it much easier to take advantage of all the benefits the cloud provides while abstracting the underlying infrastructure.
 Why is this good?
-Well, it means that you no longer need to be tied to one particular provider and can move your application between providers with much less hassle.
+Well, it means that you no longer need to be tied to one particular cloud computing provider and can move your application between providers with much less hassle.

-The Cloud Native Computing Foundation (CNCF) acts as an umbrella for all the projects that aim to make software both cloud-native and cloud agnostic.
-This series of articles aims to highlight some of the popular tools that you may want to use.
+The Cloud Native Computing Foundation (CNCF) acts as an umbrella for all the projects that aim to make software both cloud-native and cloud-agnostic.
+This series of articles aims to highlight some of the popular cloud-native tools that you may want to use.